-In 2003 we proposed an extension to the SBML file format that allowed programs to include layout and render information on graphical representation of reaction networks in SBML files.
-It soon became evident during the discussion on the SBML mailing list that a consensus for both layout and render information would not be reached fast, therefore we split the layout and the render part and concentrated on reaching consensus concerning the inclusion of layout information into SBML files.
-Now two years later, we consider the layout extension to be ready for general usage and as a matter of fact, it has been accepted as an official extension to be included into SBML Level 3.
-There are already several implementations for it and some programs already use it to exchange layout information on reaction networks.
-With the growing interest for graphical representations of reaction networks, we feel that it is now time to complement the layout extension with a render extension that builds on it and allows the user to define not only where the objects are to be located, but how they are to be rendered as well.
+In 2003 we proposed an extension to the SBML file format that allowed programs to include layout and render information in SBML files to store one or more graphical representations of the SBML model.
+During the discussions on the SBML mailing list, it soon became evident that a consensus for both layout and render information would not be reached easily, therefore we separated the layout from the render part of the specification and concentrated on the inclusion of layout information into SBML files.
+Now three years later, we consider the layout extension to be ready for general usage and as a matter of fact, it has been accepted as an official extension to the upcoming SBML Level 3.
+There are several implementations for it and some programs already use it to exchange layout information on reaction networks.
+With the growing interest in graphical representations of reaction networks we feel that it is now time to complement the layout extension with a render extension that builds on it and allows the user to define not only the size and location of the objects, but also how they are to be rendered.